Solskjaer responds as Pogba is pictured with Real Madrid boss Zidane in Dubai | Goal.com

 Pogba was strongly linked with a move to Santiago Bernabeu over the summer, after expressing a desire to undertake a new challenge at the end of the 2018-19 campaign.

-Ahead of a huge Premier League showdown against Liverpool on Sunday, Solskjaer has responded to Pogba's liaison with the Madrid head coach.
+Ahead of a huge Premier League showdown against Liverpool on Sunday, Solskjaer has responded to Pogba's encounter with the Madrid head coach.

 "I don't have a problem with that at all," the United manager told a press conference on Friday.